Information to assist UC Davis departments in understanding the criminal background check process and roles and responsibilities.

 Role of the UC Davis Police Department

-- Schedule appointments for and conduct criminal background checks (fingerprints) at its stations in Davis campus and in Sacramento for final candidates and employees via Live Scan, the background check process administered by the Department of Justice/Federal Bureau of Investigation.
+- Schedule appointments for and conduct criminal background checks (fingerprints) at its stations in Davis campus and in Sacramento for final candidates and employees in positions that require Live Scan, the background check process administered by the Department of Justice/Federal Bureau of Investigation.

 - House and maintain the Live Scan equipment.